Comic book giant Marvel is

 Picking Up Where Schools Leave Off

-“We don’t want girls to just perceive science as a subject at school or even just a hobby,” said Jennifer Wei, the COO of Techbridge.
+An interest in STEM can be sparked in the classroom, but it takes a long-term, dedicated effort to sustain it.“We don’t want girls to just perceive science as a subject at school or even just a hobby,” said Jennifer Wei, the COO of Techbridge.
 “We really want to see them as careers.”

 Wei says girls especially need to be pushed to continue in math and science as they grow older and face more social pressure to move into female-dominated disciplines.